rui278/rui278.github.io/_posts/2014-10-13-Running-Mechelen.md

 comments:	True
 ---

 So, for those who don’t know, last year, around may I started running.
-First I run just by myself, but then in March I ran my first Half-Marathon, but I’d never ran an official 10k race.
+First I run just by myself, but then in March I ran my first Half-Marathon, but I’d never run an official 10k race.
 So I thought I could accomplish that, plus add another country to the list of countries where i’ve run (So far, Brazil, Portugal and Belgium :P).
 Then I decided to add another goal, and have an official sub-60 race.

 So with all that in mind, I joined [this](http://www.sport.be/runningtour/dwarsdoormechelen/2014/nl/) and made a race out of it.